 How Most Records Are Like Frozen Pizza, A Tortured Analogy

 Jason, it’s all well and good to eat frozen pizza.
 Frozen pizza is cheap and it can taste pretty good.
-But it’s ridiculous to think that no one should bother to go to a real pizzeria and sit down to a lovely meal, one prepared by a highly-skilled chef, using the freshest ingredients, perhaps with the added indulgence of a fine bottle of wine or two.
+But it’s ridiculous to think that no one should bother to go to a real pizzeria and sit down to a lovely meal, a meal prepared by a highly-skilled chef, using the freshest ingredients, perhaps with the added indulgence of a fine bottle of wine or two.
 You may end up spending five or ten times or twenty times as much money as a frozen pizza would cost, but the result is much more likely to be a meal that is delicious and satisfying beyond words.
 Beyond even dollars, if that’s more the language you understand.
-The two meals may appear superficially similar — they both involve pizza it seems — but in actuality they are light years apart.
+The two meals may appear superficially similar — they both involve pizza — but in actuality they are worlds apart.

 Which is more or less how we see records here at Better Records.
 Any two copies of the same LP can look remarkably similar, identical to the naked eye in fact.
 But the effect they can have on you the listener is so dramatically different, they might as well be different albums, different recordings, performed by different musicians even.